 (mox nox / night falls; Jerez, 2010; photography shot in Jerez at the bus stop, color exposure on photographic paper; edition of 9)

-mox nox was photographically exposed on a concrete disk and fixed there.
+Later, mox nox was photographically exposed on a concrete disk.
 Standing free and upright outdoors, the shadow of a mounted shaft wanders along the „dial“ and, shortly before sunset, over the photo-graphic shadow.